 WARNING.
 If you notice a depleted saline bag or an air trap alarm, do not replace the saline bag prior to identifying the location of the leak and taking the appropriate mitigation.
-Check for system leaks according to the instructions in the Check for a Start-Up Kit leak and Check for a catheter leak sections below.
+Check for system leaks according to the instructions in the 'Check for a Start-Up Kit or Surface Start-Up Kit leak' and 'Check for a catheter leak' sections below.
 (Note that a leak could be external or internal.)